mateusz-kolodziejczyk/wad2-movies-api/README.md

 Name: Mateusz Kolodziejczyk

 ## Features.

-......
-A bullet-point list of the ADDITIONAL features you have implemented in the API **THAT WERE NOT IN THE LABS** ......,

  + People routes - Allows a user to access information about individual people or all people in a database.
  + User protected routes - Routes related to user favourites are restricted to an authorized user.
  + Custom validation in ReviewModel - Reviews must be at least 20 characters in length to be valid
  + Integration with my assignment 1 project - Able to access/add user favourites and movies as well as movie reviews posted by other users.
- + etc
+ + Review routes - Allows a user to access reviews on a particular movie, as well as add/modify/delete their own review of it.
+ + Cast routes - Allows a user to access the cast list of a specific movie.
+ + Reworked Genres routes - No longer relies on tmdb

 ## Installation Requirements

-Describe what needs to be on the machine to run the API (Node v?, NPM, MongoDB instance, any other 3rd party software not in the package.json).

-Describe getting/installing the software, perhaps:
+You need a working mongodb install, as well as npm and node.

+To get this repository on your computer you need to clone it as shown below.
+To do this you will require a working install of git on your machine.

 ```bat
 git clone http:\myrepo.git
 ```

 Installation

-You need a working mongodb install, as well as npm and node.
-Then run npm install in movies-api and movies-app.
+Run npm install to be able to start the app.
 ```bat
 npm install
 ```